terai-labs/terai/README.md

-# rewordlabs
+# Reword

-The localization framework for the web.
+The localization framework for developers.